Seddon - Kingsville

 How does the Seddon - Kingsville SA2 compare to regional household patterns?

 Compared to Greater Melbourne, the Seddon - Kingsville SA2 shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?